kev2480/accessibility-cube/README.md

-# sass-boilerplate
+# Accessibility Component Library
-This is a very basic starting point for new web projects.
-It takes no assumptions about your tech stack and there is no binding to any javascript frameworks or backend systems.

-The boilerplate includes gulp, sass, sourcemaps, autoprefixer, breakpoint and browsersync.
+This has been built from a sass boilerplate that includes gulp, sass, sourcemaps, autoprefixer, breakpoint and browsersync.
 And nothing else.

 ## Requirements